 Importance of EBHRAs in Modern Benefits Packages

-Benefit | Description |
+| Benefit | Description |

-Additional Health Benefits | EBHRAs supplement traditional group health plans, providing additional coverage for expenses not fully covered by primary insurance. |
+| Additional Health Benefits | EBHRAs supplement traditional group health plans, providing additional coverage for expenses not fully covered by primary insurance. |

-Financial Security | By reducing out-of-pocket costs, EBHRAs help alleviate the financial burden on employees and their families. |
+| Financial Security | By reducing out-of-pocket costs, EBHRAs help alleviate the financial burden on employees and their families. |

-Flexibility | Employees have greater flexibility in utilizing their healthcare dollars, allowing them to prioritize their specific health needs. |
+| Flexibility | Employees have greater flexibility in utilizing their healthcare dollars, allowing them to prioritize their specific health needs. |

-Employee Well-being | EBHRAs demonstrate an employer's commitment to their employees' health and well-being, fostering a positive work environment. |
+| Employee Well-being | EBHRAs demonstrate an employer's commitment to their employees' health and well-being, fostering a positive work environment. |

 How do EBHRAs Work?

-This is an important difference compared to Qualified Small Employer Health Reimbursement Arrangements (QSEHRAs), which can only be offered by small businesses with fewer than 50 full-time equivalents (FTEs) who don’t offer group health insurance at all.
-EBHRAs must be accompanied by a group health plan.
+This is an important difference compared to Qualified Small Employer Health Reimbursement Arrangements (QSEHRAs), which can only be offered by small businesses with fewer than 50 full-time equivalents (FTEs) that don’t offer group health insurance at all.

 However, employees don’t need to join your group health plan to benefit from your EBHRA.
-Your EBHRA can help them buy additional supplemental benefits even if they have insurance from a different source, such as a spouse’s employment plan or the VA.
+Your EBHRA can help them purchase additional supplemental benefits even if they have insurance from a different source, such as a spouse’s employment plan or the VA.

 With EBHRAs, you decide how much you will contribute and what specific types of expenses you want your plan to reimburse.